 He explained that dyslexia is actually a product of a dyslexic’s picture thinking style, their ability to see things 3-dimensionally and their unique way of reacting to the feeling of confusion when they see symbols that they do not recognise (and all words are symbols).
 Because of these 3 factors at work, dyslexics encounter the difficulties we see in them when learning to read, write and spell.
 This video illustrates what picture thinking vs word thinking is like and why dyslexics do not seem to recognise the same word which they learnt just seconds ago and as a result, produced mistakes in their reading, writing and spelling.
 It’s only by understanding this then can we tackle the root of the problem.
 Ron said that once we remove the reason why a problem exists, the problem ceases to exist.
 How simple and logical is that?
 Once I understood Ron’s explanation, I knew instinctively that he had the right solution and I did not hesitate to put my daughter through the Davis intervention programme.
 We recognise dyslexia by the challenges it presents, but we must not forget its strengths.
 Dyslexics have the ability to think in pictures, perceive multi-dimensionally (using all senses) and experience thought as reality.
 They have vivid imaginations and heightened awareness of the environment.
 They are highly intuitive, insightful and more curious than average.
 Most importantly, they have the primary ability to alter and create perceptions, which make them very creative people.
 There are 3 ways people learn - visual, auditory and kinesthetic (tactile).
 This is different to the 2 thinking styles - pictures or words (or a combination of both).

 A dyslexic is primarily a picture thinker, but can be a tactile learner, even though he/she is highly visual, and weak with auditory information.
 This video, which is created by a dyslexic, shows a dyslexic’s way of thinking (not learning).
-Knowing how their brain works enables us to work with their strengths, not weaknesses.
-Dyslexics think primarily in pictures or images, as opposed to thinking in words, and they learn differently.
+Knowing how their brain works enables us to work with their strengths, not weaknesses. |

 Categories